Sperry (brand)

 Sperry or Sperry Top-Sider is an American brand of boat shoe designed in 1935 by Paul A. Sperry.
 Sperrys, or Top-Siders, were the first boat shoes introduced into the boating and footwear markets.
-Today the Sperry brand is owned by Wolverine World Wide and is headquartered in Waltham, Massachusetts.
+It is currently owned by Authentic Brands Group, with the North America operations licensed to Aldo group.

 History

 While sailing on the Long Island Sound, inventor and sailor Paul A. Sperry slipped on the deck of his boat and fell overboard.
 He was able to pull himself back on board, but the experience drove him to develop a non-slip shoe for boating.
 While experimenting, he noticed his cocker spaniel's ability to run down an icy hill without slipping.
 Examining its paws, he noticed traction-enhancing grooves, which he sought to mimic by cutting a pattern of them into a natural rubber sole utilizing a process known as siping.

 The Sperry "Top-Sider" boat shoe that was introduced in 1935 featured a canvas upper, herringbone siping, and a white outsole to prevent the shoe from leaving dark scuff marks on a boat's deck.
 The Commonwealth Shoe and Leather Co. later partnered with Sperry on a design using specially tanned water-resistant leather, which became the familiar Sperry "boat shoe".
 Sperry's shoes remained a niche product for boaters until 1939 when the US Navy negotiated the right to manufacture the shoe for its sailors at the United States Naval Academy.
 As a result of this increased production, Sperry sold the brand to the US Rubber Co. in 1940.
 In 1979 the Stride Rite Corporation purchased both Sperry and Keds from US Rubber.
-In 2007 Payless ShoeSource acquired Sperry Top-Sider as part of a multi-brand acquisition.
-The company was purchased, along with the other brands from the Collective Brands Performance and Lifestyle Group portfolio, in 2012 by Wolverine World Wide and Blum Capital Partners for US$1.23 billion.
+In 2007, Payless ShoeSource acquired Sperry Top-Sider as part of a multi-brand acquisition.
+The company was purchased, along with the other brands from Payless's Collective Brands Performance and Lifestyle Group portfolio, in 2012 by Wolverine World Wide and Blum Capital Partners for US$1.23 billion.

-Present day

-In 2009 Footwear News named Sperry Top-Sider the Brand of the Year.
+In 2009, Footwear News named Sperry Top-Sider the Brand of the Year.

-In early 2015 Sperry announced that the brand had dropped the defining trait "Top-Sider" name from the company as part of the footwear company's new brand campaign.
+In early 2015, Sperry announced that the brand had dropped the defining trait "Top-Sider" name from the company as part of the footwear company's new brand campaign.
 Since 2021, Sperry has opened 2 specialty stores and 40 outlet stores across the United States.

+In May 2023, Wolverine World Wide announced the search for "strategic alternatives" for the Sperry brand, as part of a broader move to focus on growth sectors.

+In January 2024, Wolverine World Wide announced the sale of Sperry to Authentic Brands Group who in turn is licensing the brand to the Aldo Group for North American operations.
+Sperry's year-on-year sales for the quarter ending September 30th had fallen 41.4%.
+The sale to Authentic Brands Group generated proceeds of around $130 million.
+The Aldo Group plans to open 23 Sperry stores in the North American market.